openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_source.md

 ## Concept Source Overview

 * Concepts are often managed within a dictionary (as a collection of concepts).
-While OpenMRS has it's own dictionary of concepts, other dictionaries may exist in other systems or as standardized reference terminologies (like LOINC or ICD).
+While OpenMRS has, it's own dictionary of concepts, other dictionaries may exist in other systems or as standardized reference terminologies (like LOINC or ICD).
-The authorities who manage these other concept dictionaries represent "Concept Sources".
+The authorities who manage these other concept dictionaries represent "Concept Sources."

 ## Available operations for Concept Source.